BradBrock1/BradOS/README.md

 # BradOS
 Note: The .iso files are acting a little weird compared to the straight bin file.
-I'd recommend using the bin file.
+I'd recommend using the bin file, however the ISO still works.
+It just has display issues.

 The ISO and bin file that's in the root directory is the most current version.
 All old versions are in /OldVersions.